renan2scarvalho/renan2scarvalho.github.io/_posts/2020-08-26-skewed-data.md

 ## Other transformations for skewed data
-Now were we'll apply some more complex **power transformations** to create monotonic transformations of data using power functions, aiming to make date more *normal distribution-like* [[6]](https://en.wikipedia.org/wiki/Power_transform).
+Now we'll apply some more complex **power transformations** to create monotonic transformations of data using power functions, aiming to make date more *normal distribution-like* [[6]](https://en.wikipedia.org/wiki/Power_transform).

-The power transformations is definde as a **continuously varying function**, with respect to a parameter λ, in a piece-wise function form that makes it continuous at the point of singularity (i.e. λ=0).
+The power transformations is defined as a **continuously varying function**, with respect to a parameter λ, in a piece-wise function form that makes it continuous at the point of singularity (i.e. λ=0).

 ### 7. Box-Cox transformation
-The Box-Cox procedure uses maximum likelihood estimation to estimate a transformation parameter λ in the equation [[7]](https://www.ime.usp.br/~abe/lista/pdfm9cJKUmFZp.pdf),[[8]](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.boxcox.html):
+The Box-Cox procedure uses *maximum likelihood estimation* to estimate a transformation parameter λ in the equation [[7]](https://www.ime.usp.br/~abe/lista/pdfm9cJKUmFZp.pdf),[[8]](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.boxcox.html):

 ![eq](https://user-images.githubusercontent.com/63553829/91365133-d02f4d80-e7d6-11ea-9f79-910b77283dcf.png){: .mx-auto.d-block :}